defionscode/tap-xunit/README.md

 tap-xunit
 =========

+**NOTE:** This is a fork of https://github.com/aghassemi/tap-xunit.
+It does exactly the same thing except for:

+1. All TAP output is outputted via stderr so that you can still see TAP messages when running this in a CI environments
+2. You get timing data per test file

+**It otherwise functions the same.
+You cannot install this AND aghassemi's version at the same time since the command namespace is identical**

 Converts [TAP](http://testanything.org/) to xUnit XML format.

 TAP output from testing frameworks such as [tape](https://github.com/substack/tape) or [node-tap](https://github.com/isaacs/node-tap) can be piped directly to tap-xunit